-2017 - Ongoing
+2017 - 2019

 The aesthetics of the road trip is nevertheless present.
 The natural decors can be watched in every image as a portion of the American landscape.
 These fragments of landscape or settings - crossings of a fantasy and a reality that comes to collide with it - testify in their interlacing, of the experience of the road trip, to finally offer a representation of Trump's (dis)United-States.

 This work, addressing themes of patriarchy, power, sexuality, identity, race, and the female perception of men, considers the necessity for alternative viewpoints in order to reimagining gender identity for today's world, and the reversal of the gaze performed in this artistic experience is accompanied by the desire to subvert an art history itself not much inclusive.